 - being unable to form or maintain emotional relationships.

 Once you are aware that there is a problem, then you then have to take ownership of the situation.
 There is no point in blaming anybody else, such as your team, the bank, your family, the economy or your customers.
 Where you are now is a direct result of the decisions and actions YOU have made up to this point.
-The good thing is that where you will be in the future will be a direct result of the decisions and actions you take now and in the future.
+The good thing is that where you will be in the future will be a direct result of the decisions and actions you take from now on!
 So stop doing as you have always done and getting what you have always got, and try doing something different.

 The 3 steps to recovery